What is Agaricus mushroom used for?

 Precautions & warnings

-- You have any other illnesses, disorders, or medical conditions, such as liver diseases.
+- You have underlying health conditions, such as liver disease or diabetes mellitus.

 Pregnancy and breastfeeding: